-Band members are eligible to appeal any decision made by the housing authority or housing committee regarding the selection process for rental allocation and loans, and it is recommended that they also be able to appeal decisions regarding calculations of financial assistance amounts.
-Appeals must be made within 10 days of receipt of selection or calculation decisions, and delivered in writing to the housing authority.
-An appeal will be held at the next housing committee meeting if one is scheduled within the next 2 weeks, and if not then the Councilor responsible for housing is responsible, as Chair of the committee, for calling a special meeting.
-The Appellant will be given the opportunity to present his/her case at the meeting, and then the housing committee will be left to deliberate in private and review the case.
-The housing committee will then issue a recommendation to the Chief in Council regarding the case, and the Chief in Council will be responsible for making a final decision regarding the appeal within 2 weeks of receipt of the housing committee's recommendation.
+Band members are eligible to appeal any decision made by the Housing Authority regarding the selection process for rental allocation and loans, and it is recommended that they also be able to appeal decisions regarding calculations of financial assistance amounts.
+Appeals must be made within 10 days of receipt of selection or calculation decisions, and delivered in writing to the Housing Authority.
+An appeal will be held at the next Housing Authority meeting if one is scheduled within the next 2 weeks, and if not then the Chair of the Board is responsible, as President of the Authority, for calling a special meeting.
+The Appellant will be given the opportunity to present his/her case at the meeting, and then the Housing Authority will be left to deliberate in private and review the case.
+If the subject of the appeal falls within the purview of the Authority's powers, the decision they come to on the matter will be considered final.
+If, however, the subject of the appeal falls outside the sphere of the Authority's powers the Housing Authority will issue a recommendation to the Chief in Council regarding the case, and the Chief in Council will be responsible for making a final decision regarding the appeal within 2 weeks of receipt of the Housing Authority's recommendation.